Crime $cenes

 Stratis Advisory serves as technical advisors to major film and television studios from the writers’ room to production teams on bringing authenticity to scenes involving money laundering, terrorist financing, fraud, corruption, etc. With Crime $cenes, we analyze scenes from various film and television series to highlight how the underlying details are applicable in the real world.

-The Wire, Season One (2002)
+The Wire: Season One (2002)

 Follow the Drugs Shifts to Follow the Money